cuguilke/churnteller/README.md

 - `model`: XGBoost or SVM
 - `features`: RFM (Recency, Frequency, Monetary model) or custom (includes payment, platform, and transmission type frequencies)
+- `n_splits`: the number of folds for the final cross-validation results
 - `normalize`: to enable feature normalization (needed for SVM trainings)
 - `grid_search`: to run grid search to find out optimal hyperparameters using 10 fold CV
 - `print_config`: to print out the selected configuration